 A research degree gives you the chance to investigate an area or topic in real depth, and develop transferable research skills.
-During your time in the Department you have opportunities to attend conferences, publish papers, and give talks at departmental research seminars.
+During your time in the School you have opportunities to attend conferences, publish papers, and give talks at departmental research seminars.
 You may also attend some university modules, and will meet with your supervisor typically on a weekly basis.

-Within our Department, our MPhil students are usually encouraged to take our taught module, Research Methods, in the first year of study, so you are well equipped with the necessary skills to undertake effective research.
+Within our School, our MPhil students are usually encouraged to take our taught module, Research Methods, in the first year of study, so you are well equipped with the necessary skills to undertake effective research.
 You may also attend some other modules on an informal basis.